-- i.
-Unfinished capable of field painting; OR - ii.
-Manufacturer's oven baked powder paint finish and color for selection by the Architect; OR - iii.
-Clear anodized finish. - [OPTIONAL] Intake Grille Where indicated, each intake louver assembly shall be furnished with a decorative aluminum intake grille with square holes to match the louver opening, maximizing the air opening.
+- i. unfinished capable of field painting; OR - ii. manufacturer's oven baked powder paint finish and color for selection by the Architect; OR - iii. clear anodized finish. - 2.
+[OPTIONAL] Intake Grille Where indicated, each intake louver assembly shall be furnished with a decorative aluminum intake grille with square holes to match the louver opening, maximizing the air opening.
 The grille shall come with holes for mounting to building exteriors.
 The grille shall be of same material and finish as the louver. - C. VentiMatic Shutter (Room Exhaust) - Where indicated, the unit manufacturer shall provide a passive (non powered) "in-room" air pressure relief Ventimatic shutter, mounted on a separate wall louver to prevent excessive static pressure.
-The VentiMatic shutter shall be constructed of galvannealed steel with shutter dampers of woven glass fabric impregnated with silicone rubber. - D. Classroom Matching Accessories - Furnish and install in accordance with manufacturer's printed instructions, matching accessories; shelf cabinets, sink and bubbler cabinets, and filler sections, where indicated on the plans.
-Colors to match the unit ventilator.
-Cabinet and filler section top shall be finished with textured paint coating to match the unit ventilator top. - a.
-[OPTIONAL] Top of shelving to be made of Formica. - Shelving lengths to be scaled from drawings.
-Sinks to be stainless steel. - All cabinet sections to have adjustable kick plates, and leveling legs and slots for spline attachment to the unit ventilator matching edges.
+The VentiMatic shutter shall be constructed of galvannealed steel with shutter dampers of woven glass fabric impregnated with silicone rubber.

-2.011 BASIS OF DESIGN
+2.010 BASIS OF DESIGN:

 - A. By Daikin Applied.

 - B. Acceptable Alternates

-- With prior approval only, submit detailed listing of all variations in form, fit, or function, in addition to specified submittal data.
-Provide required information as specified.
+- 1. With prior approval only, submit detailed listing of all variations in form, fit, or function, in addition to specified submittal data.
+Provide required information as specified in Section 01350.